 And if you’ve enjoyed what you’ve heard, you can download the full editions here…

 Help support Looks Unfamiliar by buying one of Tim’s books!
 Well At Least It’s Free is a collection of columns and features that includes lots more about obscure archive television nobody cared about even at the time.
 Well At Least It’s Free is available in paperback here or from the Kindle Store here.

-A Fast Exciting All-Action Game is a feature looking at ridiculous seventies tie-in board games, some of which are probably best not being mentioned in polite society now; you can find it here.
+A Fast Exciting All-Action Game is a feature looking at the ridiculous seventies television and celebrity tie-in board games released by Denys Fisher, some of which are probably best not being mentioned in polite society now; you can find it here.

 © Tim Worthington.